doncandela/mgah/mgah.md

   It can be seen that the maximum inter-rank communication speed was about 17 GB/s on this PC ([candela-21](#pcs)).

-#### A more elaborate MPI program: `boxpct.py` with the `dem21` package<a id="boxpct-dem21"></a>
+#### More elaborate MPI programs using the `dem21` package<a id="mpi-dem21"></a>

-**TODO** Run bigger sim on candela-21 for speed comparison with Unity

-Here we use the discrete-element-method (DEM) simulation package **`dem21`**  (not public ally available) as an example of a much more elaborate MPI program.
+Here we use the discrete-element-method (DEM) simulation package **`dem21`**  (not currently publicly available) as an example of a much more elaborate MPI program.
 It is assumed that OpenMPI has been installed on the PC as [described above](#install-openmpi).

-- With access the `dem21` repo is cloned from GitHub to a directory `foo/dem21`.
-Then, following the instructions in the documentation `dem21.pdf` (in the repo), a suitable environment **`dem21`** for running the package is created.
-This is like the environment `ompi5` for running MPI described above, but includes additional packages needed by `dem21`.
-Finally, the `dem21` package is installed in this environment (note it was necessary to get packages from `conda-forge` as shown; Conda was unable to create this environment with packages from the default channel):
+- **Environment for running `dem21`.** With access the `dem21` repo is cloned from GitHub to a directory `foo/dem21`.
+Then a suitable environment **`dem21`** is created similar to  `m4p` defined above but including the additional packages needed according to the instructions in the documentation `dem21.pdf` (in the repo).
+Finally, the `dem21` package is installed in this environment (it was helpful to set the Python version to 3.11 and to break up the Conda install commands as shown here, otherwise Conda got stuck trying to solve the environment):

   ```
-  ..foo$ git clone git@github.com:doncandela/dem21.git
+  (base)..foo$ git clone git@github.com:doncandela/dem21.git

-  ..foo$ conda create -n dem21 python=3.11
+  (base)..foo$ conda create -n dem21 -c conda-forge openmpi=5 mpi4py python=3.11
-  ..foo$ conda activate dem21
+  (base)..foo$ conda activate dem21
-  (dem21)..foo$ conda install -c conda-forge openmpi=5.0.3 mpi4py
-  (dem21)..foo$ conda install -c conda-forge dill matplotlib numba numpy pyaml scipy
+  (dem21)..foo$ conda install -c conda-forge numpy scipy matplotlib dill numba pyaml
   (dem21)..foo$ conda install -c conda-forge quaternion
   (dem21)..foo$ cd dem21
   (dem21)..foo/dem21$ pip install -e .
   ```

-- Now it is possible to run the test program `boxpct.py` (included in the repo) in MPI-parallel mode:
+- **Quick test program `boxpct.py`.**  Now it is possible to run the test program `boxpct.py` (included in the repo) in MPI-parallel mode:

   ```
   (dem21)..foo/dem21$ cd tests/box
-  (dem21)..foo/dem21/tests/box$ export pproc=mpi
+  (dem21)..foo/dem21/tests/box$ export pproc=mpi # this tells boxpct.py to use MPI
   (dem21)..foo/dem21/tests/box$ mpirun -n 4 python boxpct.py
   - Started MPI on master + 3 worker ranks.
   THIS IS: boxpct.py 12/3/22 D.C., using dem21 version: v1.2 2/11/25